missionpinball/mpf-docs/cookbook/B66_gadget.rst

 * Each letter begin unlit
 * Letters become lit when hit individually
-* When an already-lit letter is hit, award if there is an unlit letter adjacent to the already-lit letter, award one adjacent letter.
+* When an already-lit letter is hit, award one adjacent unlit letter.
 (Friendly Neighbor)
 * After all letters are hit, award a gadget and reset the letters to the beginning.
 * Players may earn multiple gadgets
 * Light the lockdown bar to indicate to the player that they have earned a gadget.